 2019 TX6 orbits the sun every 680 days (1.86 years), coming as close as 0.96 AU and reaching as far as 2.06 AU from the sun.
-Based on its brightness and the way it reflects light, 2019 TX6 is probably between 0.600 to 2.660 kilometers in diameter, making it larger than most asteroids, very roughly comparable in size to Mount Everest.
+Based on its brightness and the way it reflects light, 2019 TX6 is probably between 0.580 to 2.580 kilometers in diameter, making it larger than 99% of asteroids, very roughly comparable in size to Mount Everest.

 2019 TX6's orbit is 0.05 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 2019 TX6 has 11 close approaches predicted in the coming decades:

 |Date||Distance from Earth (km)||Velocity (km/s)|